openpubkey/openpubkey/docs/pktoken.md

 ### Refreshed Payload and Signature

 If this JWS represents a PK Token, then we may wish to refresh the ID Token.
-Refreshed ID Token's typically do not contain the nonce in the initial ID Token.
-As such we may want to transmit both the initial ID Token and the Refreshed ID Token.
-To do this, we use the compact representation:
+Refreshed ID Tokens typically do not contain the nonce in the initial ID Token.
+As such, for nonce-commitment PK Tokens, we need to transmit both the initial ID Token that has the nonce-commitment and the refreshed ID Token.
+To do this, we use the following compact representation:

 ```ascii
 BASE64URL(JWS Payload) || ':' ||